-This is a signature dish form the western region of Rajasthan.
+This is a signature dish of Rajasthan.
 It is basically chickpea flour dumplings boiled in water and then deep fried.
 These are then cooked in a yoghurt based gravy and is generally had with tandoori roti.
 This delicious dish can also be had with any form of rice or Indian bread.

 - 1 cup besan (gram flour)